rackerlabs/rackspace-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-linuxmac.md

   <img src="{% asset_path cloud-servers/logging-in-with-an-ssh-private-key-on-linuxmac/Linux2.png %}" width="764" height="660" />

 3. To save your changes, press Escape.
-Then, type "":wq"to write the file and return to the command line.
+Then, type ":wq" to write the file and return to the command line.

 4. After saving the file, run the following command to change the file